Zu den Inhalten springen

 Throughout the entire workshop, the participants were actively exchanging their experiences and ideas regarding the work on their own projects.
 The workshop became an essential platform both for consolidating the network in the first phase as well as for fostering further cooperation.

 The first day of the workshop was devoted to the topic of ethics and the legal basis of using AI in medicine.
-A lively discussion moderated by Mrs. Ilka Groenewold followed the lectures between the invited experts – Prof. Saskia Nagel, Prof. Rouven Porz and Prof. Susanne Beck – and the audience.
+A lively discussion moderated by Mrs Ilka Groenewold followed the lectures between the invited experts – Professor Saskia Nagel, Professor Rouven Porz and Professor Susanne Beck – and the audience.

-The second day of the workshop generated just as much interest as the first one and began with the topic “Radiomics and ML in Radiology: potential impacts on patient care and how to get there” presented by Prof. Dr. Andrea Rockall.
-During the break-out sessions hosted by Prof. Dr. Annette Peters, Prof. Dr. Horst Hahn, Dr. Jan Moltz and Dr. Annika Hänsch participants had an opportunity to discuss their experiences in the field of Radiomics.
+The second day of the workshop generated just as much interest as the first one and began with the topic “Radiomics and ML in Radiology: potential impacts on patient care and how to get there” presented by Professor Andrea Rockall.
+During the break-out sessions hosted by Professor Annette Peters, Professor Horst Hahn, Dr Jan Moltz and Dr Annika Hänsch participants had an opportunity to discuss their experiences in the field of Radiomics.

-The workshop ended with the speech of Prof. Dr. Daniel Rückert about privacy-preserving AI in Radiology and final words from the programme coordinator, Prof. Dr. Fabian Bamberg.
+The workshop ended with the speech of Professor Daniel Rückert about privacy-preserving AI in Radiology and final words from the programme coordinator, Professor Fabian Bamberg.

 SPP2177 Midterm Meeting 2021 – project updates and networking

-After a short warm welcome by the coordinator Prof. Dr. Fabian Bamberg, updates regarding the SPP joint publication and exciting presentations of each scientific subproject filled the afternoon.
-The event was highlighted by the final keynote lecture of Prof. Dr. Hugo Aerts, director of the Artificial Intelligence in Medicine (AIM) Program at Harvard-MGB, on “Artificial Intelligence and Radiomics in Clinical Radiology.”
+After a short warm welcome by the coordinator Professor Fabian Bamberg, updates regarding the SPP joint publication and exciting presentations of each scientific subproject filled the afternoon.
+The event was highlighted by the final keynote lecture of Professor Hugo Aerts, director of the Artificial Intelligence in Medicine (AIM) Program at Harvard-MGB, on “Artificial Intelligence and Radiomics in Clinical Radiology.”

 We are already looking forward to the next upcoming events!